PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   indexed axis/layout/output transaction;
 - `fd3d1d32` moves the direct decomposed-InstanceNormalization pre/post adapter
   to a complete indexed topology/layout/constant transaction;
-- the current checkpoint moves its dual-consumer post-Transpose plus side-Squeeze tail to the same indexed owner with a transactional local compatibility adapter.
+- `c7496639` moves its dual-consumer post-Transpose plus side-Squeeze tail to the same indexed owner with a transactional local compatibility adapter;
+- the current checkpoint moves the Squeeze/unary/Reshape tail to the same indexed owner with a transactional second-Reshape constant and output-name rewrite.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain